-During the Spring-Autumn Period, China was divided into several small nations.
+During the Spring-Autumn Period,

+China was divided into several small nations.
 Many prestigious advisers of these nations were able to accurately predict whether a person's future would be fortunate or unfortunate based on their observation of that person's speech and behavior.
 Many of these are recorded in Spring and Autumn Annals.

 As a rule, there are signs that signal impending danger or the coming of good fortune.
 These signs rising from within are due to one's thoughts and feelings being revealed in his or her behavior.
 Usually a person is more fortunate when tending toward kindness but invites trouble when tending toward cruelty.

 Ordinary people often do not know what is really happening.
 It is as if their vision were blurred.
 Since they cannot see the truth, they claim that good fortune and misfortune are unpredictable.

-When we are sincere and honest, our hearts will accord with the will of Heaven.
-By observing our goodness, others will be able to foresee the coming of good fortune; and by observing our immorality they will foresee approaching misfortune.
-If we wish to gain good fortune and avoid misfortunes, we first need to reform before we even talk about doing good deeds.
+When we are sincere and honest, our hearts will accord with the will of heaven.
+By observing our goodness, others will be able to foresee the coming of good fortune; and by observing our immorality, they will foresee approaching misfortune.
+If we wish to gain good fortune and avoid misfortune, we first need to reform before we even talk about doing good deeds.

 There are three ways to reform our faults.

 First, we must be able to feel ashamed.
 Think of all of the ancient sages and virtuous people whose names and teachings have lasted for hundreds of generations.
 They were people just like us, but why is my name worthless like a broken roof-tile?

 We are clinging to worldly desires.
 Secretly, we do many improper things while thinking others will not know about them and then are shamelessly proud of ourselves!
-One day, we will be born as an animal without realizing it.
+One day, we will be reborn as an animal without realizing it.
 There is nothing else in the world that calls for more shame and remorse than behavior such as this.
-Mencius once said, "shame is the most important word in a person's life."
+Mencius once said: "Shame is the most important word in a person's life."
 Why?
 Because one who knows shame will put forth his or her best efforts into correcting faults and will eventually attain sagehood or become a virtuous person.
-One who does know shame will be just like an animal: unrestrained and immoral.
+One who does not know shame will be just like an animal: unrestrained and immoral.
 This is the key to correcting our faults.

 The second way to reform is to know fear.
 Celestial beings and earthly spirits hover over our heads in observation.
 There is no way for us to deceive them.
-Even when my wrongdoings are done in a concealed place, the beings and spirits of Heaven and Earth are present and see all my faults.
+Even when my wrongdoings are done in a concealed place, the beings and spirits of heaven and earth are present and see all my faults.
 If my bad deeds are serious, then all kinds of adversities will befall me.
 If my fault is minor, it will still reduce my current good fortune.
 How can I not feel fear?

 Even when we are alone in our room, the beings and spirits watch us very carefully and record everything.
 Even if we try to conceal our improper acts with clever speech, the spirits and celestial beings can see into our hearts as clearly as seeing into our lungs or liver.
-Ultimately, we cannot deceive ourselves.
-If others were to see our behavior, we would find ourselves shamed.
-So, how can we not be constantly cautious of our every action and not be fearful of the consequences they might evoke?
+We are just trying to deceive ourselves and others.
+In actuality, others have seen through us, and we thus become worthless [in their eyes].
+When we think about this, how can we not be afraid?